Abstract commensurators of lattices in Lie groups: The algebraic hull of a polycyclic group

-The algebraic hull of the group $G$ in Example \ref{disconnectedexample} contains a 1-dimensional torus, hence is strictly larger than the algebraic hull of $\Gamma$.
-See \cite{bauesklopsch} for a detailed discussion of the relationship between the algebraic hull of a lattice and the algebraic hull of the ambient Lie group.
+The real algebraic hull of the group $G$ may be strictly larger than the algebraic hull of a lattice $\Gamma \leq G$.
+See \cite{bauesklopsch} for a detailed discussion of the relationship between the algebraic hull of a lattice and the real algebraic hull of the ambient Lie group.
 We use this theory in \S\ref{gensection}.